 How I Work

-** I’ll be working with clients on Tuesdays and Wednesdays in October, November, and December of 2017.**
+** I’ll be working with clients on Tuesdays and Wednesday afternoons in February, March, and April of 2018.**

 Intro Session: $250.
 90 minutes.
 You fill out an in-depth pre-session questionnaire that’s going to tell me a lot about you and, hopefully, spark you to think deeply about the truth–what’s truly not working?
 What do you truly desire?